-Here’s what Sarah shared: “The Visualization to Grow Yourself Up Emotionally is a fave.
+“The Visualization to Grow Yourself Up Emotionally is a fave.
 Listening again today, the reality of how I don’t have to do anything to be loved – because I was born, and the spiritual ramifications of this truth really hit me.
 I’d been taught any attention or affection was a reward from my parents for compliance.
 A paradigm I don’t have to accept or emulate because it’s simply not a truth.
 It’s been interesting seeing how letting this pattern go affects my relationships with my kids.
 It’s not perfect, but I’m gaining a better perspective, in my opinion.”

 This healing plan takes you through a two-week journey to get to the roots of your challenging emotions and clear them at a deep level.
-If you’re not yet a member, you can start your 14-day free trial right now!
+If you’re not yet a member, you can start your FREE 14-day trial right now!

 The Bottom Line

 Emotional maturity means managing your emotions and taking full responsibility for your actions.
 It leads to healthy relationships and joy in your life.